The Satisfiability Threshold for Non-Uniform Random 2-SAT: Introduction

 We extend and generalize the proof ideas of Chvatal and Reed~\cite{chvatalreed92}.
 In order to show a lower bound on the threshold, we investigate the existence of bicycles.
 Bicycles were introduced by Chvatal and Reed.
 They are sub-formulas which appear in every unsatisfiable formula.
 We can show with a first moment argument, that these do not appear below a certain number of clauses, thus making formulas satisfiable.

 In order to show an upper bound on the threshold, we investigate the existence of snakes.
 Snakes are unsatisfiable sub-formulas and have also been introduced by Chvatal and Reed.
 We can show with a second-moment argument that snakes of certain sizes do appear above a certain number of clauses, thus making formulas unsatisfiable.
 However, we need to be careful and distinguish more possibilities of partially mapping snakes onto each other than in the uniform case.
-Unfortunately, this method does not work if $p_1^2=\Theta\left(\sum_{i=1}^n p_i^2\right)$ and $p_2^2=\Theta\left(\sum_{i=2}^n p_i^2\right)$.
-In that case we lower-bound the probability that an unsatisfiable sub-formula containing only the two most-probable variables exists.
-This can be done with a simple inclusion-exclusion argument and the resulting lemma also work for $k\ge 3$.
+Unfortunately, this method does not work if the two largest variable probabilities are too large asymptotically.
+In that case we lower-bound the probability that an unsatisfiable sub-formula containing only those two variables exists.
+This can be done with a simple inclusion-exclusion argument and the resulting lemma also works for $k\ge 3$.